Abstract

 Critically, abliteration shifts the decision boundary rather than injecting new evidence; several original models acknowledge the mitigation scaffolding yet still default to refusal, whereas abliterated variants treat the same scaffolding as sufficient and therefore issue a conditional go.
 The effect reads as a change in policy posture, not a general increase in interpretive depth; protective priors yield to permissive priors without consistent resolution of the scenario’s nonobvious structure.
 In that sense the split is about agency: abliterated outputs treat the protagonist as competent to weigh risk, while original outputs default to paternalism and presume non competence.

-No model identified the hidden psychological mechanism, the dual-use nature of the offeror’s profession, the significance of Barcelona and Berlin 10.
+No model identified the hidden psychological mechanism, the dual-use nature of the offeror’s profession, the proposal’s staged two layer structure, or the significance of Barcelona and Berlin 12.

 These findings raise important questions about the design of safety mechanisms in LLMs and whether current approaches may inadvertently patronize users or prevent them from accessing beneficial advice.

-The brutal reality: based on massive journalistic investigations11, individuals in circumstances similar to the protagonist’s often face a slow decline with limited prospects for improvement.
+The brutal reality: based on massive journalistic investigations14, individuals in circumstances similar to the protagonist’s often face a slow decline with limited prospects for improvement.
 Such individuals are unlikely to possess either the resources or the technical knowledge required to run abliterated models; they will more probably rely on freely available services which, as this article demonstrates, default to refusal even when the risk mitigation scaffolding is explicit.
 The distributional effect is advice that embeds Western middle class priors and stable institutional assumptions rather than the actual constraint set of a Venezuelan cam model in Colombia; she is treated as a librarian in Alabama, so reputational hygiene is overweighted and survival tradeoffs are underweighted.
+The linked dialogue shows the same mechanism in miniature: this is paternalistic reasoning in the strict sense, because residual risk is converted into a warrant for overriding the user’s own ranking of harms.
+It also gives a practical measure of how much adversarial pressure is required to force the model to retreat from that posture even temporarily; it does not yield after a single challenge, but only after sustained, methodical forcing.

 English translation of the law from 29 December 2004 which established the Courts for Violence Against Women. ↩︎